MetaMask/metamask-mobile/app/component-library/components/Cells/Cell/variants/CellMultiSelect/README.md

-# CellMultiselect
+# CellMultiSelect

-CellMultiselect is a component used for accessing account selection.
+CellMultiSelect is a component used for accessing account selection.

 ## Props

-This component extends [MultiselectItemProps](../../Select/Multiselect/MultiselectItem/MultiselectItem.types.ts#L7) and [CellBase](../CellBase/CellBase.types.ts#L17).
+This component extends [MultiSelectItemProps](../../Select/MultiSelect/MultiSelectItem/MultiSelectItem.types.ts#L7) and [CellBase](../CellBase/CellBase.types.ts#L17).

 ### `variant`